 You are required to register for graduation and for commencement.

-You can join the commencement ceremony only once in your time of study at UCU.
+You can join the Commencement Ceremony only once.
 This is a festive event that is accessible to all graduating students and their families.
-The ceremony takes place before students have graduated, that is why it is not possible to have met the graduation requirements prior to the commencement date.
-Therefore students can join the commencement ceremony whenever they want, but preferably with their cohorts and at the end of their studies.
+The ceremony takes place before students have graduated.
+That is why it is not possible to have met the graduation requirements prior to the commencement date.
+Therefore students can join the Commencement Ceremony whenever they want, but preferably with their cohorts and at the end of their studies.
 For the winter ceremony you register in the mid-term period in Fall and for the summer ceremony you register in the mid-term period in Spring.

-Graduation and commencement are two different things: a) graduation refers to whether or not you will meet all of your graduation requirements and receive your diploma and b) commencement refers to the ceremony itself and whether or not you will be walking in the ceremony.
+Graduation and commencement are two different things.
+Graduation refers to whether or not you will meet all of your graduation requirements and receive your diploma, whereas commencement refers to the ceremony itself and whether or not you will be walking in the ceremony.